p2p/bitcoin-exchange/README.md

 ## Brokers and virtual exchanges
 "A broker is an individual or party (brokerage firm) that arranges transactions between a buyer and a seller, and gets a commission when the deal is executed." (http://en.wikipedia.org/wiki/Broker)
 * Anyone can become a broker in this exchange.
 * A broker must either join an existing virtual exchange or create a new virtual exchange where orders will be executed.
-* Each broker wishing to join a virtual exchange must be approved by the founder of the virtual exchange which is done by mutual exchange of certificas.
+* Each broker wishing to join a virtual exchange must be approved by the founder of the virtual exchange which is done by mutual exchange of certificates.
+* When several brokers exist in a virtual exchange their order books will merge for each asset pair they have in common and all of their clients orders will get matched together.
+* Creation of a virtual exhange by virtual exchanges is not allowed, therefore trading between virtual exchanges is not possible.

 * All brokers should use .bit domains as a backup domain
 * Two classes of brokers: Class A Broker can settle assets with brokers in other jurisdictions, Class B Broker can only settle assets with a Class A Broker in the same jurisdiction.
 * Each broker has its own order book, and its own asset pairs.
 * The brokers using this exchange can have clients globally or locally.
 * Client orders are always forwarded to the exchange by the brokers.
 Clients dont need internet access from the exchanges perspective since the clients will never use the exchange directly.
-* If several brokers trust each other they can form a broker-pool by adding each other as trustworthy.
-Their order books will merge for each asset pair they have in common and all of their clients orders will get matched together in this pool.
-* Independent brokers that are not part of a broker-pool have an isolated order book in the exchange, their clients will not be able to trade with clients of the other brokers.
 * Settlement of assets should be made on a regular basis (daily or weekly) between brokers in a broker-pool in order to minimize the possible loss off assets in the event of fraud or default.
 * Each broker must comply by local laws in the jurisdiction where the broker is located.
 * Any legal issue is a matter between brokers in a virtual exchange or between a broker and its clients.
-* The exchange itself cannot be held responsible for any complaints.
+* The exchange itself cannot be held responsible for any legal issues.

 ## Questions:
 * If the exchange should work as a stock exchange instead of a futures exchange: How to prevent short selling assets that the client dont own and the broker cannot lend on the market?